tdwg/website/about/executive/nominations/index.md

 ## Nomination procedure

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
-Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary (<secretary@tdwg.org>).
+Then work with the nominee to send a brief statement of the nominee’s background and vision (approximately 400 words) to the [TDWG Secretary](mailto:secretary@tdwg.org).
 Self nominations are accepted.
-All nominations must be complete and received before **15 November 2024**.
+All nominations must be complete and received before **6 December 2025**.

 ## Election procedure